ogryzekzgryzek404/brz_app/README.md

 The web app allowing to register and enter the data published in the public information bulletin regarding the lost and found things.
-Allowing to download a structurized json to upload the data to dane.gov.pl TYPE OF PROJECT: sql + php + js + bootstrap + dom
+Allowing to download a structurized json to upload the data to dane.gov.pl

+TYPE OF PROJECT: sql + php + js + bootstrap + dom

-Challange submited on Hacknation 2025 with score 3.35/5 This is a MIT license product - test challange project.
+Challange submited on Hacknation 2025 with score 3.35/5 This is a MIT licensed product - a test challange project.

 Deploy requirements: